esp-rs/book/src/preface.md

 In this book, we focus specifically on the `esp-rs` ecosystem.
 It does **not** serve as:

-- A general Rust programming language tutorial: if you are new to Rust, we recommend starting with [The Rust Programming Language][rust-book].
+- A general Rust programming language tutorial: Familiarity with the Rust language is assumed to get you started.
-- An embedded development guide: prior familiarity with basic embedded development is assumed.
+- An embedded development guide: Prior familiarity with basic embedded development is also assumed.
 - A collection of examples: This book explains the overall process of working with the `esp-rs` ecosystem.
 More examples can be found [here][examples].

 Check the [Additional Resources][resources] section if you are not familiar with any of these concepts.